 Among all of the followers attending the Cathedral of St. Ambrose in Vigevano, a prehistoric remnant remains the most faithful.

-The stone that was used to erect the walls of St. Ambrose holds the remains of an unlikely resident: a dinosaur, fossilized within the walls.
+According to one paleontologist, the stone that was used to erect the walls of St. Ambrose holds the remains of an unlikely resident: a dinosaur, fossilized within the walls.
 The cranium, nasal cavity and teeth of what appears to be a dinosaur’s skull can be viewed by X-ray, but Andrea Tintori – the University of Milan paleontologist who found the skull – feels the remains are so clearly dino in nature they could be easily identified without any technical skills.

-The skull made its way into the walls sometime between 1532 and 1660, when rock was cut in sections and transported to this location to build the cathedral.
+The specimen made its way into the walls sometime between 1532 and 1660, when rock was cut in sections and transported to this location to build the cathedral.
 Tintori also found a second section of the same skull in another slab nearby.

 The stone, called Broccatello, was mined in Arzo, Switzerland, and may have been been host for this fossil for as long as 190 million years.
 A 3-D reconstruction is underway to help solve the mystery once and for all, and figure out what animal the skull belonged to.
 Until they know more, the skull remains an interesting spectacle and a surprise addition to the cathedral’s decor.